Enhanced Planning Tools

 In a post-secondary environment where enhancing the quality of academic programs is critical, it is more important than ever to align the university's resources with its priorities.
 A working group has been struck to research and recommend enhanced planning tools that will support UVic decision-makers in academic and service units in reaching that goal.
-This initiative is led by Acting VP Academic and Provost Valerie Kuenhe.
+This initiative is led by VP Academic and Provost Valerie Kuehne.

 What we're working on now

 Over the next few months, the Working Group will finalize the suggested data sets for each criterion and discuss those suggestions with the Advisory Committee.
 We will also be working with Deans to complete the financial information that will be required for the tools.

 We will also consult with Faculty Councils, the Executive and Integrated Planning to seek feedback on the measures and suggested data sets that have been compiled so far.

 In March, we anticipate meeting with University decision makers and high level managers to hear their input on the recommended data sets and provide an update on other parts of the process.

 At the same time, we're designing software that will collect, store and report the data that's included in the final recommendations.